 - Qualification Verification: Confirm that the notary holds valid certification according to state regulations.

-- Service Specialization: Choose a notary with expertise in the specific type of document, such as real estate or legal documents.
+- Service Specialization: Choose a notary with expertise in a specific type of document, such as real estate or legal documents.

 - Availability and Location: Consider a notary whose operating hours and location align with your schedule and geographic area.